happypeter/edocs/soho.md

     - 30-45 degree angle
 - ketchen lighting
   - https://www.bilibili.com/video/BV1FA41147sS?t=5m
+  - pitfall: don't use projection light as task light, dark shade, at least not use one. preferably have more than one light for dish washing and dinner table.
 - and https://www.bilibili.com/video/BV1pD4y1R7RQ?t=83
 - creat layers https://youtu.be/ENc-0dufe_c?t=304
 - I want a KFC favor warm light for my room 'Ambient lighting'